Joel Cuevas

 Changing Your Mind

 We like to think of ourselves as consistent, steady in our beliefs.
-But growth requires us to challenge what we know, to admit when we're wrong, and to embrace new ideas.
-The tricky part is doing that without seeming unreliable—especially in work and relationships, where trust is built on dependability.
+But growth means being willing to challenge what you know, even when it's uncomfortable.
+The tricky part is doing that without seeming unreliable, especially at work and in relationships, where trust is built on dependability.

-The key isn't to resist change; it's to change with intention.
-Some people flip opinions constantly, chasing the latest trend or argument.
+Some people flip opinions constantly, chasing whatever argument sounds best in the moment.
 Others refuse to budge, holding onto outdated ideas just to appear resolute.
-The balance lies in having a strong foundation while staying open to better information.
+Neither is great.
+The balance is having a strong foundation while staying open to better information.
+Change with intention, not on impulse.

-A well-grounded person doesn't fear changing their mind because their core values remain steady.
-If integrity, curiosity, and respect guide you, then updating your opinions isn't a sign of weakness—it's a sign that you're thinking critically.
+A well-grounded person can change their mind freely because their core values stay steady.
+If what guides you runs deeper than any single opinion, then updating your views is thinking critically, not being flaky.
 The difference between growth and inconsistency is whether your changes are thoughtful or reactionary.

-So how do you navigate this without coming across as unreliable?
-First, don't treat every new insight as an automatic truth.
+So how do you do this without losing credibility?
+Don't treat every new insight as an automatic truth.
 Give ideas time to settle.
-Second, when you do shift perspectives, own it with confidence.
-Saying, "I've learned more, and I see this differently now," is far more credible than pretending you never thought otherwise.
-And finally, recognize that the strongest beliefs are the ones tested, refined, and sometimes replaced with better ones.
+When you do shift, own it.
+Saying "I've learned more, and I see this differently now" is far more credible than pretending you never thought otherwise.
+People can tell the difference between someone who changes their mind because they learned something and someone who just goes with the wind.

 Go back to the homepage